 Founder/Director, Tharuni NGO.

-Child Rights Activist relentlessly fighting for the rights of children, particularly girls, and instrumental in bringing about changes in the Law for Prohibition of Child Marriages.
+Dr. Mamatha Raghuveer is a child rights activist who has relentlessly been fighting for the rights of children, particularly girls and is instrumental in bringing about changes in the law for Prohibition of Child Marriages.
+She started ‘Tharuni’, a Voluntary organization in 2000 and is currently an Executive Board Member of Bharosa, an initiative of Telangana Police.

 Jai Bharathi’s passion for travel took her to all the UNESCO world heritage sites in India in 2012 and the first winner of GoUnesco travel challenge.
 Later on she kept visiting UNESCO sites to every country she travelled to.
 She did a solo backpacking tour and visited 11 UNESCO sites in 11 days across Turkey.